yNEX/mhw_decos_csv_advanced/README.md

 * ~Make specified output path relative to working directory~
 * Make it read from equipped slots
 * Integrate [`decoCompare`](https://github.com/yNEX/MHW_decoExportCompare) Python tool*
+* Make autosearch default when no file is provided

 *I've developed a Python tool, `decoCompare`, that efficiently compares two export lists, highlighting any differences.
 This tool provides flexibility, allowing exports in various formats such as Excel, Text, or as a command line table.
 Consideration for GitHub upload is on the horizon.